Dr. Terror's House of Horrors (1965)

 The film has a very solid structure and Francis keeps things moving along at a decent pace.
 Milton Subotsky's script provides a fair set of stories, although the plotting in some of the individual stories is noticeably iffy.
 The advantage of anthologies like these, though, is that, even if one story is not particularly compelling, audiences know that another will be along soon enough.

 Subotsky's script also provides quite a range of popular horror subjects, including werewolves, vampires, voodoo curses and disembodied hands.
-The "hand" story is probably the best one in the film, although the voodoo story also works quite well and has its moments.
+The "hand" story is probably the best one in the film, although the voodoo story has its moments.

-Although Dr. Terror's House of Horrors is not on the same level as Dead of Night - which is still probably the best horror anthology of them all - it's a fair example of a format that Amicus would make their own over the next decade.
-And, while one or two stories are on the weaker side, the film makes up for it with one of the best twist endings of this series, as the evening express, and the characters on board, all reach their final destination.
+Although Dr. Terror's House of Horrors is not on the same level as its inspiration Dead of Night - which is still probably the best horror anthology of them all - it's a fair example of a format that Amicus would make their own over the next decade.
+And, while some of the stories are on the weaker side, the film makes up for it with one of the best twist endings of this series, as the evening express, and the characters on board, all reach their final destination.

 Amicus signalled their intention to compete with Hammer early on by poaching their two signature stars, Peter Cushing and Christopher Lee.
 Lee is fine as the pompous art critic, self-important enough that the audience can enjoy seeing him brought down.
 But it's Cushing - in black hat and coat, with a beard and hefty eyebrows - who holds the film together as the sinister, if outwardly friendly, Dr. Schreck.